vagabondHustler/subsearch/README.md

 # subscene_downloader
-Download subtitles from subscene.com with the name of a directory as the search parameter from the context menu
+Download subtitles from subscene.com with the name of a directory as the search parameter from the context menu.

+    The standard for naming a scene release is typically by Title.Year.Soruce.Codec-GroupName, e.g foo.2021.1080p.WEB.H264-bar
+    This standard can be used to filter everything but Title and Year and use it as str to search with The str can be aquired from selecting the scene release directory

+    Right-click in folder > Search subscene
+    Cwd gets used e.g: C:/Users/username/Downloads/foo.2021.1080p.WEB.H264-bar
+    removes stuff 'C:' 'Users' 'username' 'Downloads' 'foo.2021.1080p.WEB.H264-bar' remove more stff foo.2021.1080p.WEB.H264-bar
+    etc..
+    Until 'foo 2021' remains and is the searchterm on subscene The deafult terminal then displays a list of matches, see prtsc below which can open link to subs

 # How to:
 1. Start regedit ```WIN+R``` ```regedit```